Evrotas (river)

 The Evrotas (Modern Greek: Ευρώτας) or Eurotas (Εὐρώτας) is the main river of Laconia and one of the major rivers of the Peloponnese, in Greece.
 The river's springs are located just northwest of the border between Laconia and Arcadia, at Skortsinos.
-The river is also fed by underwater springs at Pellana and by tributaries coursing down from Mt.
-Taygetos and Mt.
-Parnon, which flank the Evrotas Valley to the west and east, respectively.
+The river is also fed by underwater springs at Pellana and by tributaries coursing down from Mt Taygetos and Mt Parnon, which flank the Evrotas Valley to the west and east respectively.
 The river is 82 km long, flowing in a north-south direction and emptying into the Laconian Gulf.
 Its drainage basin is 2239 km2.

 Etymology

 One etymology derives the word Eurōtas from the ancient Greek eurōs (εὐρώς), "mold".
 The adjective eurōeis "moldy," is genuinely ancient, used as an epithet of Hades in Homer, but is in the Ionic rather than Doric dialect.

-The river's name has changed more than once.
+The name of the river has changed more than once.
 Names attested in early times include the Bomycas and the Himeras, later Evrotas, changing to Iri in the Middle Ages (and back to Evrotas in recent times).

 The name Evrotas does not appear in the works of Homer, which purport to recount the stories and geography of Mycenaean Greece.
-(In that legendary time, the Dorians are not known to have been present in the Evrotas Valley.)
+(In that legendary time the Dorians are not known to have been present in the Evrotas Valley.)